BIRDSgroup/MultiPopPred/README.md

 Step 3: From your browser, go to [http://localhost:8080/](http://localhost:8080/) and enter the token (Obtained after Step 1) for logging into jupyter notebook.

 ### Input Requirements

+This section describes the input requirements for the five versions of MultiPopPred - MPP-PRS+, MPP-PRS, MPP-GWAS, MPP-GWAS-TarSS, MPP-GWAS-Admixture.

 #### MPP-PRS+